 Whether you have just two days in Chicago or a little longer, there are more than enough things to do in Chicago to fill your itinerary.
-The Windy City is home to world-class museums, theatre, plenty of shopping, and our fair share of tourist attractions such as the Cloud Gate sculpture, Millennium Park, The Magnificent Mile, Navy Pier, to the iconic Wrigley Field.
-While I highly recommend adding a good dose of some of the Chicago’s popular attractions on your agenda, as a local I had to share some of my favourite places in the city.
+The Windy City is home to world-class museums, theatre, plenty of shopping, and our fair share of tourist attractions.
+While I highly recommend adding a good dose of some of Chicago‘s popular attractions to your agenda, as a local I had to share some of my favourite places in the city.

 Chicago’s Live Music Scene